Our Programs and Services3

 • SOAR (Specialized Opportunities for Achieving Recovery) – SOAR is a “Clubhouse-like” program for recovery and social skills.

-• Peer Services – This division of MHANC is staffed by trained peers with shared personal experiences in the mental health systems and recovery.
+• Peer Services – This non-clinical division of MHANC is staffed by trained peers with shared personal experiences in the mental health systems and recovery.
+We believe in empowerment, personal responsibility, and above all – the power of HOPE.
+All peer services provided are free.
 Services include:

 • Peer-led support groups